-The parenting adage goes, “Put on a sweater, your mother is cold,” but we needn’t worry about the health of a nectarine, which is indeed a sweater-less peach.
-Peaches’ fuzzy coats help protect them because pests don’t care for their texture, but nectarines get extra mothering.
-Nectarines thrive with the special care that many orchardists employ.
-Farmers such as California’s Ed Magee use precise irrigation, owl pest control, and special pruning techniques to get the prettiest and sweetest-tasting of this scantily clad fruit.
+The parenting adage goes, “Put on a sweater, your mother is cold,” but even mothers needn’t worry about the health of a nectarine, which is indeed a sweaterless peach.
+Peaches’ fuzzy coats help protect them because pests don’t care for the texture, but nectarines thrive thanks to the extra mothering many orchardists employ.
+Farmers such as California’s Ed Magee use precise irrigation, owl pest control, and special pruning techniques to grow the prettiest and sweetest-tasting examples of this scantily clad fruit.

-The name “nectarine” means “like nectar,” and varieties come in a cavalcade of fancy names evoking fire and jewels, such as Diamond Bright, Diamond Pearl, Crimson, Goldmine, Ruby Grand, Flame Kist, and August Flare.
-The names with Ice, Snow, or Stars usually belong to the white-fleshed varieties, such as the Snow Queen and Arctic Star.
-Just like their sister peaches, nectarines can come in freestone (the flesh is free from the pit), clingstone (the flesh is woven into the pit), and semi-cling versions.
-They also come in the squashed-looking “donut” varieties.
+The word “nectarine” means “like nectar,” and varieties come in a cavalcade of fancy names evoking fire and jewels, such as Diamond Bright, Diamond Pearl, Crimson Gold, Goldmine, Ruby Grand, Flamekist, and Summer Flare.
+Names with “Ice,” “Snow,” or “Star” in them usually belong to the white-fleshed varieties, such as Snow Queen or Arctic Star.
+Just like their sister peaches, nectarines can come in freestone (the flesh is free from the pit), clingstone (the flesh is woven into the pit), and semi-freestone types.
+They also come in the squashed-looking donut varieties.

-Nectarines are not genetically modified to be fuzz-less—they’re as ancient as peaches, their histories intertwined.
-The nectarine is just one gene different from a peach.
-In fact, sometimes peach trees will produce a nectarine or vice versa.
-They were described in ancient texts, but true cultivation wasn’t chronicled until the 17th century in England.
-They were first grown in the U.S. in the 18th century and thrive in less humid climes like California.
+Nectarines were not genetically modified to be fuzz-free—they’re as ancient as peaches, their histories intertwined.
+The nectarine differs from a peach by just one gene.
+In fact, sometimes peach trees will produce a nectarine, or vice versa.
+Nectarines were described in ancient texts, but true cultivation wasn’t chronicled until the 17th century in England.
+They were first grown in the U.S. in the 18th century, and they flourish in less humid climates like California’s.

-Nectarines bring a full palette of flavor undertones, from cinnamon to citrus to pineapple.
-The most significant aspect is their sweetness, which is affected by the level of acid in the fruit.
+Nectarines possess a full palette of flavor undertones, from cinnamon to citrus to pineapple.
+Their most significant trait is their sweetness, which is affected by the level of acid in the fruit.
 “Sub-acid” nectarines and peaches taste sweeter because they have less acid.
-Nectarines are a low-calorie food (about 50 calories per piece) and are chock full of vitamins C and A (20% of your RDA)—which is bound to make any mom happy.
+Nectarines are a low-calorie food (about 50 calories per fruit) and are chock-full of vitamins C and A—which is bound to make any mom happy.